wombleton/gitlaw-nz/acts/H/Housing Accords and Special Housing Areas Act 2013.md

 ##### 3 Repeal

-*   (1) [Sections 16][21] and [17][22] are repealed on the close of 16 September 2016\.
+*   (1) [Sections 16][22] and [17][23] are repealed on the close of 16 September 2016\.

     (2) The rest of this Act is repealed on the close of 16 September 2018\.

 ##### 4 Purpose

-*   The purpose of this Act is to enhance housing affordability by facilitating an increase in land and housing supply in certain regions or districts, listed in [Schedule 1][118], identified as having housing supply and affordability issues.
+*   The purpose of this Act is to enhance housing affordability by facilitating an increase in land and housing supply in certain regions or districts, listed in [Schedule 1][119], identified as having housing supply and affordability issues.

 ##### 5 Outline

 *   (1) The general scheme and effect of this Act are set out in the following subsections.

-    (2) [Subpart 1][3] of this Part deals with preliminary matters, including specifying the purpose of this Act, repealing certain of its provisions after 3 years, interpretation, and providing for the power to amend [Schedule 1][118].
+    (2) Subpart 1 of this Part deals with preliminary matters, including specifying the purpose of this Act, repealing certain of its provisions after 3 years, interpretation, and providing for the power to amend [Schedule 1][119].

-    (3) [Subpart 2][11] of this Part deals with---
+    (3) [Subpart 2][12] of this Part deals with---

-    *   (a) matters relating to housing accords (which may be entered into between the Minister and territorial authorities in the regions or districts listed in [Schedule 1][118] and which provide for the Minister and the relevant territorial authority to work together to address housing supply and affordability issues in the district of the territorial authority):
+    *   (a) matters relating to housing accords (which may be entered into between the Minister and territorial authorities in the regions or districts listed in [Schedule 1][119] and which provide for the Minister and the relevant territorial authority to work together to address housing supply and affordability issues in the district of the territorial authority):

-    *   (b) matters relating to qualifying developments in special housing areas (to which the powers in [Part 2][24] to grant resource consents, change plans, and vary proposed plans apply), including---
+    *   (b) matters relating to qualifying developments in special housing areas (to which the powers in [Part 2][25] to grant resource consents, change plans, and vary proposed plans apply), including---

         *   (i) the criteria that must be met for a development to be a qualifying development in a special housing area; and